-- i.
-Step 1: Apply for addition of course/s through the student portal within first two weeks of commencement - ii.
-Step 2: Student will be called for a counseling meeting including the advisor, to assess the need for change and provide necessary guidance. - iii.
-Step 3: The Application will be sent to Registrar for his approval - iv.
-Step 4: Upon approval, applicable fees will be debited to the student account and deadline for payment is informed - v.
-Step 5: Student pays the amount debited to his account if applicable - vi.
-Step 6: Approved application will be forwarded to registration officer for adding course/s - vii.
-Step 7: The status of the application will be communicated to the student, faculty, advisor and Head of Academics - viii.
-Step 8: A revised graduation plan and invoice are issued to the student applying for addition of course/s - ix.
-Step 9: Application copy with approval status will be placed in the student file
+- Step 1: Apply for addition of course/s through the student portal within first two weeks of commencement - Step 2: Student will be called for a counseling meeting including the advisor, to assess the need for change and provide necessary guidance. - Step 3: The Application will be sent to Registrar & HASS for approval - Step 4: Upon approval, applicable fees will be debited to the student account and deadline for payment is informed - Step 5: Student pays the amount debited to his account if applicable - Step 6: Approved application will be forwarded to registration officer for adding course/s - Step 7: The status of the application will be communicated to the student, faculty, advisor and Head of Academics - Step 8: A revised graduation plan and invoice are issued to the student applying for addition of course/s - Step 9: Application copy with approval status will be placed in the student file

-XXXIII.
+XXXIV.
 STUDENT GRIEVANCE